Adult tortoiseshell cat is ready for her first air travel

 7. Get used to the cat carrier a few weeks before the flight

-In my opinion, one of the most important steps is to get your pet accustomed to its carrier.
-Especially if your cat doesn’t get out much or you are getting a new carrier.
+In my opinion, one of the most important steps is to get your cat accustomed to the carrier you will use for the flight, especially if your kitty doesn’t get out much or you are getting a new one.

 Because I invested in a new bag, I took the time to introduce Moca to it.
 First, I washed its removable padding covers to get rid of the industrial smell.
 Then, I gave my cat a chance to sleep on them a few times.
 I offered treats inside the carrier and placed a few favorite toys there.
-I took the time to incorporate the new cat bag in our play sessions regularly.
-I also took Moca on car rides inside the carrier several times, so she gets used to the commotion (which she did not).
+I took the time to regularly incorporate the new cat travel carrier in our play sessions.
+I also took Moca on car rides inside the bag several times, so she got used to the commotion (which she did not).

-Great selection of cat towers and trees for small and large cats
+Great selection of tall towers and trees for small and large cats

 During the trip

-Moca the cat at the airport ready to board her first flight wearing a harness.
+Moca at the airport ready to board her first flight wearing a harness

 On the day of travel, I tried to keep the routine as normal as possible, giving Moca a chance to use the cat litter box till the last minute.
 I stopped feeding her 4 hours before the flight, though, because traveling on an empty stomach minimizes the risk of nausea.